adomalik/ostiary/README.md

 ###HOW TO SET IT UP

 Create your MySQL database with the file "1-MakeDB.sql".
 Then configure your webserver and place the file "check.php" in a folder named "ostiary".
+Change the username, password and server information in the PHP file.
 Download the Arduino sketch file, and change the ip, username, password, and port to reflect your configuration.
 Then save and compile the sketch an upload it to your Arduino.